M.O.D.O.K., the Mental Organism Designed Only For Killing, a frequent foe of the Avengers and head of A.I.M., Advanced Idea Mechanics.

 A.I.M. has a splinter group called R.A.I.D. or Radically Advanced Ideas in Destruction.

 The Marvel Universe has S.H.I.E.L.D., Nick Fury's UN-backed paramilitary and intelligence organization.
-The acronym originally stood for Supreme Headquarters, International Espionage, Law-Enforcement Division but this was changed in the early nineties to stand for Strategic Hazard Intervention, Espionage and Logistics Directorate.
+The acronym originally stood for Supreme Headquarters, International Espionage, Law-enforcement Division but this was changed in the early nineties to stand for Strategic Hazard Intervention, Espionage and Logistics Directorate.
 Within the confines of the Ultimate Marvel Universe, Ultimate Spider-Man has admitted that he has no clue what S.H.I.E.L.D. stands for, even though he has regular encounters with them and Nick Fury.

-And in the recent movies it stands for Strategic Homeland Intervention, Enforcement and Logistics Division.
+Agent Ward: Strategic Homeland Intervention, Enforcement and Logistics Division.

 In order to get even more mileage out of the acronym, S.H.I.E.L.D.'s extraterrestrial-focused counterpart was known as S.W.O.R.D., the Sentient World Observation and Response Department.
 Marvel UK had the British equivilent S.T.R.I.K.E., the Special Tactical Reserve for International Key Emergencies, and in the 90's Marvel novels gave the UN-backed S.H.I.E.L.D. a US-backed counterpart: S.A.F.E., the Strategic Action For Emergencies.
 S.A.F.E. has apparently since been replaced by H.A.T.E., the Highest Anti-Terrorism Effort.